zoneout215/asreview-makita-multiprocessing/bareMetal/data/README.md

 # Data
-This folder should contain `van_de_Schoot_2018.csv` file from Synergy datasets if you want to reproduce the results
+This folder should contain `van_de_Schoot_2018.csv` file from [Synergy datasets](https://github.com/asreview/synergy-dataset) if you want to reproduce the results.

 To acquire data do these steps: